 Managed Services vs Outsourcing

 “Outsourcing” is a broad category.
-Managed services is a specific operating model where the provider commits to service levels and runs day-to-day operations.
-This guide explains the practical differences.
+Managed services is a specific operating model where the provider commits to service levels and runs day‑to‑day operations.
+This guide explains the practical differences, when each model fits, and how to evaluate trade-offs with clarity.

 On this page